jimkinsey/q-it-up/README.md

     get = qItUp(client, 'get');

 This ensures that the method is executed in the correct scope (that of the owning object).
+A proxy object with q'd up functions can be created like so:

+    client = qItUp(new ApiClient(), [ 'get', 'post', 'delete' ]);

+Only the named functions will be q'd up and available on the proxy.
+If other methods on the original need to be accessed, then a reference it will need to be maintained.

 TODO
 ----